Zimbe/Show_Case/README.md

 **System requires LunarByte.MVVM to work** and a lot more other files :)

-I created this system during my Lunarbyte internship in the summer of 2019 and it uses Lunarbyte's MVV framework.
+I created this system during my Lunarbyte internship in the summer of 2019 and it uses Lunarbyte's MVVM framework.

 ## How to use